rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ## [1] 60187
 ```

 Tornado is definitely one of the more harmful event types, as evidenced by the fatalities, 5'227 of 15'415 total, and the injuries, 60'187 from total 140'528.
 Next to that others will pale in comparison.
-We will now look at event types with fatalities and injuries higher then the 3rd quartile, as seen in summary(harmful_small).
+We will now look at event types with fatalities and injuries higher then the 3rd quartile and higher as the mean, as seen in summary(harmful_small).

 ```r